Richaa2/pet-cinema-app/README.md

 ### :blue_book: Use guide :blue_book:

+To get a complete experience of using the app

-for get complitely experience you need to you "Postman" or alternative utils for send post request
+you need to you "Postman" or alternative utils for send post request

 for register user, Postman help you with that